Skip to main content

 Categories

-I received an issue in my API response.
+I received an API issue / error code.
 Help!

-See API issues for a full list of common 0x issue types and how to resolve them.
+See Handling API issues and error codes for a full list of common 0x issue types and error codes and how to resolve them.

 Why does my 0x transaction revert?